timabilov/refcache/README.md

 # Or manually invalidate
 def delete_user(user_id):
     # Delete from database...
-    # Then invalidate all caches containing this user
+    # Then invalidate all cached functions that was containing this user id in return
     cache.invalidate_entity("user", user_id)
 ```